 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-For Japan Fiscal Year (JFY) 2020, which began in April 2020, the Japanese defense budget was the seventh-largest in the world and the third-largest in Asia at 5.31 trillion yen (approx..
-U.S. $48.3 billion with exchange rate US $1=JPY110).
+Japanese defense budget is the seventh largest in the world and the third largest in Asia at 5.31 trillion yen (approx. U.S. $48.3 billion).
 Japan’s growing defense expenditures are mainly driven by its assessment of an increasingly challenging regional security environment, including the threat of advancing North Korean missile technologies and China’s assertive regional behavior.
 The Japanese Ministry of Defense (JMOD) spends most of its budget on salaries, operational expenses, training, and development.
-Capital expenditure represents the second-largest share, and includes the procurement of military equipment, material and R&D expenses, aircraft acquisition and shipbuilding.
+Capital expenditure represents the second largest share, and includes the procurement of military equipment, material and R&D expenses, aircraft acquisition and shipbuilding.

 Over recent decades, Japanese defense expenditure has been slightly less than 1 percent of GDP, an informal self-imposed ceiling.
 It has increased slightly for the last five years with consecutive record defense budgets after a decade of decline.
-Japan’s defense posture and procurement strategy is grounded in a pair of foundational documents, the 10-year “National Defense Program Guidelines (NDPG) for FY 2019 and Beyond” and the 5-year “Medium-Term Defense Program, FY2019-2023 (MTDP).”
-The NDPG and MTDP were released in December 2018 and providing renewed focus on existing capabilities and also including new focus on the defense capability areas of Space, Cyber, and Electronic Warfare.
+Japan’s defense posture and procurement strategy are grounded in a pair of foundational documents, the 10-year “National Defense Program Guidelines (NDPG) for FY 2019 and Beyond” and the 5-year “Medium Term Defense Program, FY2019-2023 (MTDP).”
+The NDPG and MTDP were released in December 2018 and provide renewed focus on existing capabilities and include new focus on the defense capability areas of Space, Cyber, and Electronic Warfare.
 The JFY 2019 budget, approved by the Japanese Diet, included spending increases on defense aimed at building defense capabilities in new domains, such as space and cyber, and continued long-term investments in missile defense.
-This trend has continued in 2020.
+This trend has continued in 2020 and 2021.

 There is continued emphasis on strengthening the U.S.-Japan alliance and associated interoperability through procurement of defense equipment enhancing the following capabilities: Integrated Air and Missile Defense (IAMD); intelligence, surveillance, and reconnaissance (ISR); intelligence; logistics; and command, control, communication, computers, and intelligence (C4I).
 Additionally, the JMOD remains focused on capabilities that enhance their ability to defend remote islands and respond to large-scale disasters.